64Soft/NRatings.Client/README.md

 ## Credits

+NRatings couldn't exist without conbribution from these individuals and communities:

 - https://racing-reference.info for providing the racing stats
 - Following authors for providing the formulas that come embedded with the application:
   - MasGrafx (S10Man / OmegaSeven)